December 23, 2020

 Dogs allowed: Yes

 Earl Moser Trail Loop is yet another Jacks Peak Park hike that allows you to spend quality time in nature with your four-legged friend.
-Shared by hikers, dog-walkers, and joggers, the well-maintained trail is perfect for a quick stroll; the crisp coastal air will reinvigorate your soul.
+Shared by hikers, dog walkers, and joggers, the well-maintained trail is perfect for a quick stroll; the crisp coastal air will reinvigorate your soul.
 Spring is the perfect season to hike this trail—vibrant wildflowers emerge from the soil and complement the park’s natural beauty.
-As one of the best hikes in Monterey, Earl Moser Trail Loop definitely deserves a spot on your bucket list.
+As one of the best wildflower hikes in California, Earl Moser Trail Loop definitely deserves a spot on your bucket list.

 Beautiful Monterey Bay Hikes